UrbanInstitute/sparkr-tutorials/timeseries-1.md

 ### Compute relative dates and measures based on a specified unit of time:

 As we mentioned earlier, converting date strings to date dtype allows us to utilize SparkR datetime operations.
-In this section, we'll discuss several SparkR operations that return
+In this section, we'll discuss several SparkR operations that return:

-* Date dtype columns that list dates relative to a specified date DF column
+* Date dtype columns, which list dates relative to a preexisting date column in the DF, and
-* Integer or numerical dtype columns that list measures of time relative to a specified date DF column
+* Integer or numerical dtype columns, which list measures of time relative to a preexisting date column.

 For convenience, we will review these operations using the `df_dt` DF, which includes only the date columns `"p_dt"` and `"mtr_dt"`, which we created in the preceding section: